-In the days before photocopiers or computers and their associated printers, if you wanted to give a school handout to a group of 30 or 35 pupils, your only available method — apart from copying out the wretched thing in your best handwriting — was to make a Banda.
+These were the days before photocopiers or computers and their associated printers.
+If you wanted to give a school handout to a group of 30 or 35 pupils, your only available method — apart from copying out the wretched thing in your best handwriting — was to make a Banda.

 Making Banda copies was an involved process.
 First, you created a master copy on a two-layered sheet.
 You typed, wrote or drew on the top sheet.
 Below the top sheet was a dark-coloured sheet, coated with a layer of wax containing colouring agents.
 When you typed, wrote or drew on the top sheet, the pressure of that writing would transfer the coloured wax from the lower sheet onto the shiny underside of the top sheet, producing a mirror image of what you needed to copy.

 You fixed that mirror image “spirit carbon” to the drum/roller of the Banda machine.
 You then grabbed a rotating handle to turn the drum.
 The blank paper in the in-tray went over an absorbent pad soaked with solvent; some of the coloured wax dissolved and was left on the paper as it passed over the drum.
 Into the out-tray arrived your copies; mirror images of the mirror image, so perfectly legible again.